solo-io/gloo/docs/content/guides/security/auth/extauth/passthrough_auth/grpc/_index.md

 ### Passing in custom configuration to Passthrough Auth Service from AuthConfigs
 {{% notice note %}}
-This feature was introduced with **Gloo Edge Enterprise**, release 1.6.15.
+This feature was introduced with **Gloo Gateway Enterprise**, release 1.6.15.
 If you are using an earlier version, this will not work.
 {{% /notice %}}

 Custom config can be passed from gloo to the passthrough authentication service.
 This can be achieved using the `config` field under Passthrough Auth in the AuthConfig: